mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

 - The `script` is telling PM2 which script file we need to run, in this case its `nuxt.js` script
 - The `args` tells PM2 what arguments to pass to the defined script, we need it to pass `start` as an argument, so the result would be `./node_modules/nuxt/bin/nuxt.js start`

-Learn more about configuration file [from here](https://pm2.keymetrics.io/docs/usage/application-declaration/)
+Learn more about configuration file [from here](https://pm2.keymetrics.io/docs/usage/application-declaration/).

 ## Configure Nginx on the Server

-Update your nginx configuration on Forge as mentioned in the [docs here](https://nuxtjs.org/docs/2.x/deployment/nginx-proxy#nginx-configuration-for-laravel-forge)
+Update your nginx configuration on Forge as mentioned in the [docs here](https://nuxtjs.org/docs/2.x/deployment/nginx-proxy#nginx-configuration-for-laravel-forge).

 The issue is if you have done only these, all of your requests to the server will be proxied to `http://127.0.0.1:3000` to the node.js server even your apis and nova routes.
-But we need to only proxy the frontend routes to `http://127.0.0.1:3000` and keeep others as they are.
-So lets update our configurations under `Location / { ... }` add
+But we need to only proxy the frontend routes to `http://127.0.0.1:3000` and keep others as they are.
+So lets update our configurations under `Location / { ... }` add:

 ```bash
 location ~ ^/(api|nova|nova-vendor|nova-api|vendor) {